Direccc/DICT---Intermediate-Python--/README.md

 This repository is a collaborative effort to make Python learning engaging and comprehensive.
 Let’s continue coding and building our Python expertise!
 ```

-This format mirrors the structure of your beginner repository while aligning with the intermediate content.
-It highlights each module's focus and provides clear instructions for usage and contribution.
-Let me know if you’d like any tweaks!